 In the UK, Three offers unlimited data plans with 5G at no extra cost.
 You can get an unlimited data SIM card from £16 per month on a 12-month contract with no hidden limits on the download speed or how much you can download.
 You’ll also be able to roam at no extra cost in 71 worldwide destinations.

 In this article, we’ll review unlimited data on Three.
-We’ll start by looking at Three’s unlimited data plans and the inclusive features you’ll get with it.
+We’ll start by looking at Three’s unlimited data plans and the inclusive features you’ll get on it.
 We’ll then compare it to what is available on other mobile networks, before looking at the coverage you can expect on Three.
-Finally, we’ll look at how you can keep your current phone number when joining Three.
+Finally, we’ll look at how you can keep your current phone number when moving to Three.

 |Prices From:||£16 per month|

 |Contract Length:||1 month, 12 month or 24 month contract|

 |Fair Usage:||No fair usage limits or speed restrictions.
 Personal use only.|

 (12 month contract with 5G at no extra cost & roaming in 71 destinations)